-However, for the avoidance of doubt, a sale of the Common Shares on the TSX will be free of restriction and satisfy the obligations set forth herein and in "Legends on All Securities For All Holders Whether or Not Located in the United States or U.S. Persons", so long as the transaction is not pre-arranged with a buyer in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or with a person otherwise known to be in the United States, a U.S. Person or a person acting for the account or benefit of a person or a person acting for the account or benefit of a person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person benefit of a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person and is otherwise conducted in accordance with Regulation S.
+However, for the avoidance of doubt, a sale of the Common Shares on the TSX will be free of restriction and satisfy the obligations set forth herein and in "Legends on All Securities For All Holders Whether or Not Located in the United States or U.S. Persons", so long as the transaction is not pre-arranged with a buyer in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or with a person otherwise known to be in the United States, a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person and is otherwise conducted in accordance with Regulation S.